peterkrull/kalman-filter-rs/README.md

-# kalman_filter_rust
+# Kalman filters in Rust
-Kalman filter implementation in rust.
-Developed as a learning exercise, intended for state estimation in embedded systems.
+Kalman filter implementations in Rust, intended for embedded, such as `no_std`, environments.
+Currently linear and extended Kalman filters are implemented.